 - When the dough has doubled in size, take it out to a lightly floured surface.

 - Divide the dough into 15 equal sizes.
 Shape each into a log and twist from the top, sealing both ends.
-Transfer each dough in a clean plate/baking sheet.
+Transfer each dough to a clean plate/baking sheet.
 You will notice that the first few doughs are getting bigger in size – they are ready to dive into the hot oil.
 (Tip: You can ask somebody to fry the donuts for you while you finish up shaping the rest.)

-- Prepare a plate with stack of paper towels and a container/plate with white sugar and cinnamon powder.
+- Prepare a plate with a stack of paper towels and a container/plate with white sugar and cinnamon powder.
 Set aside until ready to use, but make sure it’s not too far from you.

 - Fry the donuts in a very hot oil (about 375 F).
 Make sure not to overcrowd the pan.